AshFoster/pontoon-game/README.md

 - Cards numbered 2 to 10 hold that specific value.
 - Aces can have a value of 1 or 11.
 The optimum value used.
 - Jack, Queen and King cards all have a value of 10.
-- The player can request more cards, one-at-a-time, up to a total of 5.
+- The player can request more cards, one at a time, up to a total of 5.
 - The aim is to get as close as possible to a score of 21 without going higher.
 - The hand is considered bust if higher than 21 which results in a round score of -50 points.
 - If a score of 21 is achieved with the first 2 cards that's a Pontoon, worth 100 points!
-- If 5 cards are held with a total value of 21 or less that's a five card trick, worth 50 points!
+- If 5 cards are held with a total value of 21 or less that's a five-card trick, worth 50 points!
 - A game consists of 5 rounds with an aim of getting as many points as possible over the 5 rounds.

 ## User Experience